 The Department of Treasury can and will garnish wages to collect a debt.
 Do not ignore that possibility and work hard with the SBA on your loan default.

 If you need help with your SBA loan, we can help.
-Contact us today for a free consultation about your case.
+Contact us today for a consultation about your case.